Th33-L1ght/Moonflow-Monitor/README.md

 1. In the Firebase Console, navigate to the **Release & Monitor** section in the left menu.
 2. Click on **Analytics**, then select the **Events** tab.
 3. Look for an event name called `app_error`.
 (Note: It can take a few hours for new events to appear).

+**First Time Setup for Analytics:** If you've just enabled Analytics, it may show a screen asking you to "Add an app to get started".
+You can ignore this.
+Your app is already configured.
+Simply use your live app for a few minutes (e.g., log in and add a child) to send the first event.
+The screen will then be replaced with the proper Analytics dashboard automatically.
+This can sometimes take a few hours.